arkeldi/arkeldi/README.md

 I'm currently spearheading the development of a unique Discord bot for a club I am a part of, Aggie Competitive Programming Club, aka ACPC.
 This Discord bot is designed to add a fun, competitive edge to coding practice among our club members.

-Thus, coding practice quickly turns into an exciting duel game hosted on our ACPC Discord.
+Thus, competitive coding practice quickly turns into an exciting duel game hosted on our ACPC Discord.
 It's not just about being correct; it's about being quick and efficient!

 The GitHub repo contains all the code, diagrams of workflow and database, and documentation of the bot's framework.